🎯 MCP Feedback Collector

 ## 🆕 Latest Features (v2.1.3)

-- **Complete Log Support**: Implements logging functionality according to MCP protocol standards, fully compliant with MCP specifications
+- **Complete Log Support**: Implements the MCP protocol standard logging function, fully compliant with MCP specifications

-- **Multi-level Logging**: Supports eight standard levels: debug, info, notice, warning, error, critical, alert, emergency
+- **Multi-Level Logs**: Supports eight standard levels: debug, info, notice, warning, error, critical, alert, emergency

-- **Client Control**: Allows MCP clients to dynamically set log levels via `logging/setLevel` requests
+- **Client Control**: Supports MCP clients to dynamically set the log level through `logging/setLevel` requests

-- **Real-time Notifications**: All logs are automatically sent to MCP clients via `notifications/message`
+- **Real-Time Notifications**: All logs are automatically sent to the MCP client via `notifications/message`

-- **Professional Output**: Removes emojis, providing clean and professional log output suitable for production environments
+- **Professional Output**: Removes emoticons, providing clean and professional log output suitable for production environments

-- **Asynchronous Processing**: Optimizes asynchronous handling of log notifications to avoid unhandled Promise rejection errors
+- **Asynchronous Processing**: Optimizes asynchronous processing of log notifications to avoid unhandled Promise rejection errors

-- **Intelligent Filtering**: Smartly filters output content based on the set log level
+- **Intelligent Filtering**: Intelligently filters output content based on the set log level

 ### 🔧 Major Improvement: Intelligent Port Conflict Resolution

-- **Smart Port Management**: Automatically detects and resolves port conflicts without manual intervention
+- **Intelligent Port Management**: Automatically detects and resolves port conflicts without manual intervention

-- **Progressive Process Termination**: Graceful termination → Force termination → Various fallback options
+- **Progressive Process Termination**: Graceful termination → Forced termination → Multiple alternative solutions

-- **Cross-platform Compatibility**: Unified handling mechanism for Windows/macOS/Linux
+- **Cross-Platform Compatibility**: Unified processing mechanism for Windows/macOS/Linux

-- **Intelligent Downgrade**: Automatically seeks alternative ports when cleanup fails
+- **Intelligent Degradation**: Automatically finds alternative ports when cleaning is not possible

 ### 🛡️ Graceful Exit Handling